simplex-chat/simplex-chat/docs/rfcs/2024-12-30-content-moderation.md

 We cannot and should not enforce that 3rd party server operators remove CSAM from their servers.
 We will only be recommending it and providing tools to simplify it.

-But we can, technically, implement blocklists of servers so that the users who need to send messages to these servers would not be able to do that via our servers.
+But we can, technically, implement block-lists of servers so that the users who need to send messages to these servers would not be able to do that via our servers.

 We also can require mandatory server identification to requests to proxy messages via client certificates of the server that could be validated via a reverse connection, and also block incoming traffic from these servers.